Trey Mancini Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.57 team ERA that ranks 15th across all league pitching staffs.
+- The Dodgers' 4.57 team ERA ranks 17th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.